tlgs/blog/content/p/2022-10-25_building-up-a-music-library.md

 unmaintanable script from hell, but this time I was looking to sharpen my Go hammer.)
 I'll continue by sharing a couple of relevant notes on design and programming techniques.

-A watered-down requirement specification, along with design thoughts follows:
+A watered-down requirement specification, along with some design thoughts follows:

 - **Concurrent** - should perform downloads concurrently.
   Let's use goroutines to spawn and manage youtube-dl processes, and channels